james-stevens/dns-gslb/README.md

 It is important that each of the hosts lists all the other hosts in the NS records (in the service subdomain) as these are the authoritative records, so will be preferred over the NS records from the parent zone, which have the status of GLUE records.

 Although, in our example, each host only serves out a single IPv4 Address, they could serve out any number of IP Addresses (v4 and / or v6).
-The important thing about this technique is that the address(es) point to the host that is giving them out.
+The important thing about DNS/GSLB is that the address(es) point to the host that is giving them out.

 The TTL on the IP Address record(s) will determine how long it will take for users to failover to a different host, when the host they had been talking to dies.